 #6: Cool Blonde Highlights with Dark Roots

 Cool blonde highlights with dark roots, a perfect hair hue for women looking to go a little more low-maintenance with seamless transition.
 This method helps the blonde on the ends pop out a little more.
-Tip: Ask your hairstylist for shadow root and bold face-framing pieces.
+Tip: Ask your hairstylist for shadow roots, bold face-framing pieces, and full highlights on brown hair.

 #7: Honey Brown Hair with Face-Framing Highlights

-A honey brown hair with face-framing highlights will help brighten the eyes and face while keeping the tresses dimensional and low-maintenance.
-Use purple shampoo in-between salon visits to keep color from looking brassy.
+Honey brown hair with face-framing highlights will help brighten the eyes and face while keeping the tresses dimensional and low-maintenance.
+Use purple shampoo between salon visits to keep the color from looking brassy.

 #8: Subtle Beige Highlights for Brown Hair